daattali/ddpcr/README.md

 <h1 id="analysis-interactive">
 Analysis using the interactive tool
 </h1>
-If you're not comfortable using R and would like to use a visual tool that requires no programming, you can [use the tool online](http://daattali.com/shiny/ddpcr/).
+If you’re not comfortable using R and would like to use a visual tool that requires no programming, you can [use the tool online](http://daattali.com/shiny/ddpcr/).
 You should still skim through the rest of this document (you can ignore the actual code/commands) as